apache/mxnet/docs/python_docs/python/tutorials/getting-started/to-mxnet/pytorch.md

 ### 3. Loss function and optimization algorithm

 The next step is to define the loss function and pick an optimization algorithm.
-Both PyTorch and Apache MXNet provide multiple options to chose from, and for our particular case we are going to use the cross-entropy loss function and the Stochastic Gradient Descent (SGD) optimization algorithm.
+Both PyTorch and Apache MXNet provide multiple options to choose from, and for our particular case we are going to use the cross-entropy loss function and the Stochastic Gradient Descent (SGD) optimization algorithm.

 **PyTorch:**